anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter05.md

 satisfy the following requirements as entry pass:

 * *Environment Requirements* : Details on required dependent system which are required to deploy and test VNF along with OVP lab schedule details.
-* *VNF artifact* : VNF cloud (native) image, VNF configurations and guidelines, etc
+* *VNF artifact* : VNF cloud (native) image, VNF configurations and guidelines, automation scripts, etc
 * *NFVi profiles*: List of supporting OVP Certified CNTT compliant NFVi
 * Completed Security review report
 * Vendor specific test cases and its deployment and usage guidelines